Decomposing Random Mechanisms

 Boston College - Department of Economics

-Ordinal random mechanisms have been used in real life situations for reasons such as sustaining fairness or preventing collusion.
+Ordinal random mechanisms have been used in real-life situations for reasons such as sustaining fairness or preventing collusion.
 Two examples of such domains are voting and matching.
-We inspect whether desirable properties of a random mechanism survive decomposition as a lottery over deterministic mechanisms each of which also holds such properties.
-In cases where desirable properties survive decomposition, without loss of generality we can focus our mechanism design efforts on deterministic mechanisms.
+We investigate whether desirable properties of a random mechanism survive decomposition as a lottery over deterministic mechanisms that also hold such properties.
 To this end, we introduce a framework in which we can represent a random mechanism and its desirable properties such as strategy-proofness or individual rationality using linear constraints.
 Using the theory of totally unimodular incidence matrices from combinatorial integer programming, we introduce a sufficient condition for decomposability of linear constraints on random mechanisms.
-As an example, we show that individual rationality is totally unimodular and hence decomposable together with totally unimodular feasibility constraints.
-However, strategy-proofness, unanimity, and feasibility are not totally unimodular together in voting or matching domains.
+As two examples, we show that individual rationality is totally unimodular in general, and that strategy-proofness is totally unimodular in a certain individual choice model.
+However, strategy-proofness, unanimity, and feasibility together are not totally unimodular in collective choice environments in general.
 Thus, we introduce a direct constructive approach for such problems.
-Using this approach, we prove that feasibility, strategy-proofness, unanimity with and without anonymity are decomposable on the non-dictatorial single-peaked voting domains.
+Using this approach, we prove that feasibility, strategy-proofness, and unanimity, with and without anonymity, are decomposable on non-dictatorial single-peaked voting domains.

 Keywords: random mechanisms, ordinal mechanisms, total unimodularity, single-peaked preferences, voting, individual rationality, strategy-proofness, unanimity, anonymity, generalized median mechanisms

 Date posted: December 14, 2012 ; Last revised: March 1, 2014

 © 2014 Social Science Electronic Publishing, Inc. All Rights Reserved.

 This page was processed by apollo6 in 0.875 seconds